stefan-wuensch/tmp/README.md

 ### 6. **DBName**

-This is the application-layer database name.
+This is the **application-layer** database name.

 Since we have already identified which RDS Instance is the correct one (in step #4 above), we now know where to find the name of the database.

-Again for this example our MasterDB is `hdjhee21ma2vq6`.
+Again for this example our MasterDB is `HUIT-Nagios-CloudWatch-BootcampMasterDatabase`.

 Select (click) that RDS Instance.
 The full detail for that RDS Instance will be shown.

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-4.png)

 **Copy the DB Name.** <br>
-In this example it's `wordpressdb`
+In this example it's `hpacdrupaldb`